Ludmila Berlinskaya: Piano-duo Berlinskaya-Ancelle

 In 2011, she created a piano duo with her husband and French pianist Arthur Ancelle.
 Their recordings have received multiple awards from the international press, and they are invited by both festivals (Tokyo Spring Festival, Sommets Musicaux de Gstaad, etc.) and prestigious orchestras (Saint Petersburg Philharmonic Orchestra, Freiburg Philharmonic Orchestra, etc.).

 Together, they founded the music festival “La Clé des Portes” in the enchanting setting of the Loire castles, as well as the Rungis Piano-Piano Festival [archive], entirely dedicated to the repertoire for 2 pianos and 4 hands.
 In 2022, they founded the Piano-Piano Academy intended for young people from around the world, and in 2023 they held a class specializing in piano duets at the Ecole Normale de Musique de Paris.

 Recordings

-Within an abundant discography, Ludmila Berlinskaya has recorded works by Rachmaninov, Glinka, Schnittke, Mendelssohn, Janacek, Strauss, Tchaikovsky, Prokofiev, Scriabin, Liszt, Schumann, Beethoven, Medtner, Ravel...
+Within an abundant discography, Ludmila Berlinskaya has recorded works by Rachmaninov, Glinka, Schnittke, Mendelssohn, Janáček, Strauss, Tchaikovsky, Prokofiev, Scriabin, Liszt, Schumann, Beethoven, Medtner, Ravel...
 Her recordings have received numerous awards, including Classica's Choc and Gramophone's Editor's Choice.